Mathics3/mathics-development-guide/docs/project-administration/releasing.rst

 Here is a dependency order in which Python packages can be released:

-1. mathics_scanner
+1. mathics_scanner; no Mathics3 dependencies.
-2. mathics-pygments; depends on mathics_scanner
+2. mathics-pygments; depends on mathics_scanner.
 3. mathics-core; depends on mathics_scanner; For the docs the Mathics3 modules need to be available.
-4. Mathics-Django; depends on mathics-core
+4. Mathics-Django; depends on mathics-core.
-5. mathicsscript; depends on mathics-core
+5. mathicsscript; depends on mathics-core.
-6. pymathics-natlang; depends on mathics-core
+6. pymathics-natlang; depends on mathics-core.
-7. pymathics-graph; depends on mathics-core
+7. pymathics-graph; depends on mathics-core.
+8. mathics-hello; depends on mathics-core.
-8. mathics-omnibus; depends on all of the above.
+9. mathics-omnibus; depends on all of the above.

 Of course, some packages may not need updating, and the exact order can be changed.
 For example, the order of the Graph and Natural